Ronnie Shade

+Early life

+In 1938, Shade was born in Edinburgh.
+He grew up playing golf at Duddingston Golf Club in that city.

-Life and career
+Amateur career

-Shade was born in Edinburgh and grew up playing golf at Duddingston Golf Club in that city.
-He enjoyed unrivalled success as an amateur player in the 1960s, winning five consecutive Scottish Amateur Championships from 1963 to 1967 (Shade had also lost in the final in 1962).
-In 1966, he also finished as leading individual player at the Eisenhower Trophy, as leading amateur in The Open Championship, and reached the final of the British Amateur Championship, losing to Bobby Cole.
-He represented Britain and Ireland in the Walker Cup on four occasions (1961 to 1967 inclusive), and was three times winner of the English Amateur Open Strokeplay Championship (the Brabazon Trophy).
+Shade enjoyed unrivalled success as an amateur player in the 1960s, winning five consecutive Scottish Amateur Championships from 1963 to 1967.
+(He also lost in the final in 1962.)
+In 1966, he also finished as leading individual player at the Eisenhower Trophy, low amateur in the Open Championship, and reached the final of the British Amateur Championship, losing to Bobby Cole.
+He represented Britain and Ireland in the Walker Cup on four occasions (1961 to 1967 inclusive) and was three times winner of the English Amateur Open Strokeplay Championship (the Brabazon Trophy).
 Shade's amateur golf success was all the more noteworthy, since he came from a working-class background, and during that era British amateur golf was the preserve of the well-to-do.

+Shade was awarded the MBE as an amateur.
+He was often referred to by fellow players as "Right Down the Bloody Middle," a nickname based on his initials and his exceptional accuracy.

+Professional career

-Shade was awarded the MBE as an amateur, and decided to turn professional at the relatively late age of 30.
-Often referred to by fellow players as "Right Down the Bloody Middle", a nickname based on his initials and his exceptional accuracy, he did not enjoy as many victories as a professional that his amateur record might have foretold, although he won the Ben Sayers–Sunderland Tournament and the Carroll's International in 1969, in his rookie season, and represented Scotland at the World Cup in 1970, 1971 and 1972.
-His strength at match play golf remained proven, however; he was runner-up at the British PGA Matchplay Championship in 1970, and was a semi-finalist on two further occasions.
+In 1968, at the relatively late age of 30, he turned pro.
+Shade did not enjoy as many victories as a professional that his amateur record might have foretold, although he won the Ben Sayers–Sunderland Tournament and the Carroll's International in 1969, in his rookie season.
+He also represented Scotland at the World Cup in 1970, 1971 and 1972.
+His strength at match play golf remained proven, however; he was runner-up at the 1970 British PGA Matchplay Championship and was a semi-finalist on two further occasions.

+Death

 Shade died in Edinburgh after a long illness.